 The last thing you want to worry about on your cruise vacation is health care.
 But with a little planning, you can help make sure your next cruise is smooth sailing.

 Know Your Ports of Call

 Depending on your ports of call, you may be spending more time in U.S. territory than you think.
-Remember, both Puerto Rico and the U.S. Virgin Islands (primarily St. John, St. Croix and St. Thomas), two popular cruise destinations, are unincorporated territories of the United States.
+Remember, both Puerto Rico and the U.S. Virgin Islands (primarily St. John, St. Croix and St. Thomas), two popular cruise destinations, are considered part of the United States along with a handful of others.
 As such, you enjoy the same Medicare coverage in these locations as you would if you were at home in one of the 50 states.

 Talk to the Ship’s Medical Staff Before Setting Sail